 The people of Red Lodge are not folks who roll over easily without a fight; even if it means taking on Mother Nature.
 For what seems like forever, Red Lodge Mountain has always had some kind of snowmaking system to make sure our skiers get the best snow coverage possible.
 In 1996 Red Lodge Mountain completely overhauled the snowmaking system and created Montana’s largest snowmaking system.
 Needless to say, the local skiers of Red Lodge don’t want to wait for Mother Nature to give them snow, once the weather is cold enough they’re out making their own.

 As the years went by, Red Lodge Mountain continued to grow in both popularity and in size as well.
 In 1994 Red Lodge Mountain purchased Red Lodge Golf Course to complement their great ski seasons.
-This 18 whole championship golf course made it possible for Red Lodge Mountain to take the next step by becoming a year around Resort.
+This 18 hole championship golf course made it possible for Red Lodge Mountain to take the next step by becoming a year around Resort.

 For years, the locals of Red Lodge had been skiing out of bounds into the Cole Creek Drainage searching for perfect lines and untracked powder.
 In 1996 Red Lodge Mountain undertook an aggressive expansion and built two high speed quads accessing this unique and scenic drainage.